 D-I-S-C-O (Stand: Chocolate Disco)

-His Stand, Chocolate Disco, is an armband covered in buttons and switches that covers his left forearm.
-While in use, it creates a grid in the space directly in front of D-I-S-C-O, and pressing a button or lever on Chocolate Disco redirects any projectiles near its user to hit the corresponding square on the grid.
+His Stand is Chocolate Disco, named for a song by Perfume.
+It is an armband covered in buttons and switches that covers his left forearm and creates a grid in the space directly in front of D-I-S-C-O while in use.
+Pressing a button or lever on Chocolate Disco redirects any projectiles near its user to hit the corresponding square on the grid.

 - Homing Projectile: Chocolate Disco allows D-I-S-C-O to do this with everything, from nails to acid.
 Unfortunately for D-I-S-C-O, the JoJoverse works on Heart Is an Awesome Power and Artistic License Physics.